cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 </ExpansionPanel>

 Initially, Cosmos was an open-source community project built by the Tendermint team.
 Since then, the **Interchain Foundation** (ICF) has assisted with the development and launch of the network.
-The ICF is a Swiss non-profit that after an initial coin offering (ICO) in 2017 raised funds to finance the development of open-source projects building on the Cosmos network.
+The ICF is a Swiss non-profit that after an initial fundraising event in 2017 raised funds to finance the development of open-source projects building on the Cosmos network.

 Cosmos' founding **vision** is that of an easy development environment for blockchain technology, by addressing the main issues of previous blockchain projects and providing interoperability between chains.
 To foster, so to say, an **internet of blockchains**.